maryash/maryash.github.io/235/syllabus.md

 I hope you will enjoy the programming projects!
 There will be six programming projects.
 You will have a week will to complete each project.
 Every program must comply with the [Programming Guidelines](programming_guidelines.html){:target="_blank"}.
 You **must read** this document, it contains guidelines about submission, lateness, plagiarism, grading and logging into your Linux accounts.

 **COURSE FINAL GRADE COMPOSITION**
-6% for each of the seven projects (together they are the most important part of your grade), 6% all lecture activities, 6% all study questions, 10% each of the two midterms, and 26% the final exam.
+7% for each of the seven projects (together they are the most important part of your grade), 7% all lecture activities, 7% all study questions, 14% each of the midterm, and 23% the final exam.

 **QUESTIONS**
 Ask as many as you need during lecture!
 You may get additional help with your project during the daily Lab Session from 1:15 PM to 2:15 PM.